I first wrote this post in December 2018 to figure out the return on investment on our CPF LIFE annuity.

-Whenever I met up with the team at CPF, they made a suggestion that I should see whether there are any products out there that are comparable to the CPF Life.
+Whenever I met up with the team at CPF a long time ago, they would often suggest that I should see whether there are any products out there that are comparable to the CPF Life.
 And I often dismissed that outright because of how much of an edge CPF have.

 - I calculated the IRR for the total income payout and bequest if the assured passed away at different age

-- I also calculated the IRR if its just total income payout
+- I also calculated the IRR if it is just the total income payout

 - If you estimate your life expectancy is short, then you should go for Basic Plan